awtrix/AWTRIX2.0-Docs/en-en/controller.md

 If it does not appear after a few seconds, you may have a problem connecting ESP8266 to the UART.

+## Update
+You can update the firmware in three ways:

+- Flash the latest firmware.bin it with USB and a PC
+- Open the IP of the controller in a Browser and upload the firmware.bin
+- In Host webinterface go to Matrix status and click "Update Available"

 ## First Start
   <div align=center>
   <img width="400" src="..\assets\firmware\wifiSearch.gif"/>